icathaid/bus-mall/README.md

 added clickcounter, pushing commits before going further.

 added conditional function to limit to 25 clicks, now I need to make this into three images :/  pushing commits before going back to html side

+added a second picture and a conditional to make sure they aren't the same picture.  worked on the first try.  growing suspicious.

+added third pic, pushing commits and then i have a bus to catch.